-Artistic Directors Lillian Barbeito and Tina Finkelman Berkett are pleased to announce BODYTRAFFIC’s 2019 Summer Program with international guest artists: Niharika Senapati (Chunky Move/Countertechnique), Micaela Taylor (TL Collective), James Gregg (Wewolf), Clementine Deluy (Pina Bausch and Sasha Waltz), and Candelaria Antelo and Arthur Bazin (Hurycan) at Loyola Marymount University.
+Artistic Directors Lillian Barbeito and Tina Finkelman Berkett are pleased to announce BODYTRAFFIC’s 2019 Summer Program with international guest artists: Niharika Senapati (Chunky Move/Countertechnique), Micaela Taylor (TL Collective), James Gregg (Wewolf), Clementine Deluy (Pina Bausch and Sasha Waltz), Candelaria Antelo and Arthur Bazin (Hurycan), and Hofesh Shechter’s company member at Loyola Marymount University.

 ABOUT THE PROGRAM